maynero/plugin.video.viu/README.md

-# Kodi Addon for HotStar -- www.viu.com
+# Kodi Addon for VIU -- www.viu.com

 The add-on is optimized for Tamil -- https://www.viu.com/ott/in/en/tamil